-- Have they made an effort to record the video interview in a professional-looking space and are they dressed appropriately for an interview – ie. are they taking this seriously?
+- Have they made an effort to record the video interview in a professional-looking space and have they dressed appropriately for an interview – ie. are they taking this seriously?

 - Are they able to communicate articulately?

-- Do they answer the questions you have actually asked, and do they provide answers that are neither curt nor feature-length!?
+- Do they answer the questions you ask and do they provide answers that are neither curt nor feature-length!?

 Hold at least 2 person-to-person or person-to-team video interviews

 Because you’re lacking some non-verbal communication when conducting remote interviews, it may be beneficial to implement one or two more rounds of interviews than you’d normally do.

 For example, if your top candidates usually only meet with you (HR) and then leadership, add an extra interview step where they meet with their potential team members.
 If they normally only meet with HR, introduce them to leadership on a call as well.

 Because your candidates are remote, you want as many opportunities as possible to get to know them, and observe the way they present themselves.
 With remote candidates, it’s helpful to have as many opinions as possible from people within your organization that agree (or disagree) this candidate would be a good fit.